gboisse/gboisse.github.io/content/posts/05-revision/index.md

 </div>

-... until March 2023!
+... until the start of March 2023!
 It started to become clear that if we were to release anything, something had to happen.
-So we planned to all meet up for a full week in a flat in beautiful Bilbao.
+So we organised to all meet up for a full week at a flat in beautiful Bilbao.

-This week turned out to be key to kick off the production of the demo; we made great progress on the opening sequence and got a much better flow for working all together.
+This week turned out to be key to kick off the production; we made great progress on the opening sequence and got a much better flow for working all together.
-We were still seriously behind on most shots however, with the deadline less than a month away.
+We were still seriously behind on most shots however, with the deadline less than a month away...

 Particularly the city shots turned out to be troublesome.
 Plugin blablabla